-- Coordinates and arranges meetings, teleconferences and other research related events; takes and prepares minutes.
+- Coordinates and arranges meetings, teleconferences and other related events; takes and prepares minutes.

 - Assists projects’ investigators and research staff to plan and organize meetings.

-- Assists with any other duties required by events, research projects or management of the Centre.
+- Assists with any other duties required by events, research projects or management of the initiatives.

 Financial and administrative duties